iman-suherman/weekend-travel-planner-adk/README.md

 1. **IdeaAgent** - Brainstorms creative and exciting weekend travel ideas based on user preferences
 2. **RefinerAgent** - Filters travel ideas to ensure they fit within the specified budget
-3. **PlannerAgent** - Coordinates the workflow between the other two agents
+3. **TravelAgent** - Coordinates the workflow between the other two agents

 ## Setup